-Blackjack is the best hand possible - it's achieved when the first two dealt cards equal 21 exactly.
+'Blackjack' is the best hand possible, and it can be achieved when the first two cards you are dealt add up to 21 exactly.

 First Person Blackjack uses eight standard 52-card decks.

-Once the betting time is up, the dealer will deal each player one card face up (dealing starts with the first player on the dealer’s left and continues clockwise, ending with himself).
+Once the betting time is up, each player will be dealt one card face up (dealing starts with the first player on the dealer’s left and continues clockwise, finishing with the dealer themselves).

-The dealer will then give all players a second card face up, plus one to himself, which will be face down.
+Next, the dealer will then deal a second round of cards, again face up, alongside one to themselves, which will be dealt face down.

-The value of your initial hand will be displayed next to your cards.
+The value of your initial hand will be displayed on-screen.

-This minimises the risk of the dealer having blackjack, even if you have blackjack too.
+This will minimise the risk of the dealer having blackjack, and works even if you have blackjack, too.

 Double Down, Hit or Stand

-If your first two cards are of equal value, you can Split them into two hands.
+If your first two cards are equal in value, you can choose to 'Split' them into two hands.

-You can Hit on each hand unless you Split an initial pair of aces.
+You can choose Hit on each hand, unless your initial pair consists of two aces.

-If you Split on two aces, you can only receive one more card per hand.
+If you do Split on two aces, only one more card can be dealt per hand.